You’ve heard that switching to energy efficient lighting can save money, but where do you start?

 EXAMPLE LED Retrofit 1: Auto Repair Shop

 Greg has been running his own auto repair shop since his father handed down the business to him.
 The building is 25 years old.
-The cost of electricity is increasing with time and the utility bills are climbing higher as well.
+The cost of electricity is increasing with time and so are the utility bills.
 Business is steady, but it’s time to re-evaluate operating expenses.

 The lights in the main shop are the original 400W metal halide high bay fixtures mounted about 20 feet in the air.
-Lamps need to be replaced often and ballasts continue to fail, requiring a lot of maintenance expense and time to do it.
+Lamps need to be replaced often and ballasts continue to fail, requiring a lot of time and maintenance.
 In addition, Greg will have to rent a lift costing hundreds per day to switch them out.
 Finding time for building maintenance can be difficult.

 A lighting retrofit can solve several of these problems.
 Investing in a metal halide retrofit will result in a reduction in utility cost and maintenance.
 It will also improve the quality of your lighting.
 The 400 watt HID high bays are the best place to start.
 They consume the most wattage and have the longest runtime.
 Updating the 400 watt fixture with an LED retrofit kit can save more than 60 percent of the energy and approximately $100 per fixture annually (based on $0.11/kWh electricity rate and run time of 60 hours per week).